Does grocery shopping with kids in tow make you lose your mind? Save your sanity and use online grocery shopping! It is a life saver!

 I used Shipt for a while, and my shoppers were always very kind and did a great job picking out produce and meat.
 But quite honestly, it wrecked my grocery budget.

 This may vary from city to city, but where I live, Shipt shoppers only purchase groceries from Publix.
 Now, don’t get me wrong, I love Publix.
 But it is no secret that they can be more expensive than other grocery stores.
 Plus, Shipt was charging prices that were often more expensive than what Publix would charge if I just went into the store and bought it myself.
 Also, you can’t use coupons.

 While the prices of the items definitely contributed to the additional expense, so did the fees.
 Shipt charges a monthly fee to even have access to the service, which is actually pretty reasonable, in my opinion.
 If your order is less than $35, you pay a delivery fee as well.
 The fee is waived for orders above this threshold.
 But all of these expenses added up and it was definitely not a money saver for me.

 With that said, it was certainly an extremely convenient service.
 If you want to try grocery shopping online and have more wiggle room in your budget, then Shipt is definitely a good option.
 You can sign up here to try it free for two weeks and get $10 off your first order.
 If you need a more budget-friendly option, read on!

 The verdict: Super convenient, easy to use, great selection, but also the priciest option.

 I was thrilled when I heard that Kroger ClickList was coming to my area.
-The basic premise of ClickList is that you enter your order online, choose a time window to pick up the items, then drive to the Kroger store and park in a designated area.
-Someone then brings your items out to your car and loads them up for you.
+The basic premise of ClickList is that you enter your order online, choose a time window to pick up the items, then drive to the Kroger store.
+After parking in a designated area, someone brings your items out to your car and loads them up for you.

 The verdict: Convenient, easy to use, great selection, budget-friendly.